ropensci-review-tools/srr/README.md

     the actual standard should be changed to provide a brief description of how that standard has been met.
-Tags for one particular standard may be repeated in multiple places within your code, and we encourage locating an `@rrrstats` tag which refers to a particular standard at all locations which directly address that standard.
+Tags for one particular standard may be repeated in multiple places within your code, and we encourage locating multiple `@rrrstats` tags which refer to a particular standard at all locations which directly address that standard.

-6. Alternatively, any standards which you consider not applicable to your software may remain listed in the main `rrr-stats-standards.R` document, with their tag changed from `@rrrstatsTODO` to `@rrrstatsNA`, and the description of the standard removed and replaced by an explanation of why you consider that standard not applicable to your software.
-These `@rrrstatsNA` tags should be collected together within a single `roxygen2` block with a title of `NA_standards`.
-The [`rrr_stats_roxygen()`](https://ropenscilabs.github.io/rrr/reference/rrr_stats_roxygen.html) function generates a blank template for this block.
+6. Alternatively, any standards which you consider not applicable to your software may remain listed in the templated section of the main `rrr-stats-standards.R` document (or any alternative location), with their tag changed from `@rrrstatsTODO` to `@rrrstatsNA`, and the description of the standard removed and replaced by an explanation of why you consider that standard not to be applicable to your software.
+These `@rrrstatsNA` tags should be collected together within a single `roxygen2` block with a title of `NA_standards`, as provided in the initial template generated by the [`rrr_stats_roxygen()`](https://ropenscilabs.github.io/rrr/reference/rrr_stats_roxygen.html) function.
 Any non-applicable standards can then just be moved into this block, with their `@rrrstatsTODO` tags changed to `@rrrstatsNA`

 7. Each time you run [`devtools::document()`](https://devtools.r-lib.org/reference/document.html)